-If you are interested in roles at the campuses (teaching/leadership/staff) or at the School Management level, please check out the FAQ page for job listings.
+If you are interested in roles at the campuses (teaching/leadership/staff) or at the School Management level, please visit our careers page for more information.

 If you are interested in a position with CICS's central office only, please email your resume to email@example.com.